Linus Björnstam email@example.com

 (generator-reducef identity gen

-list-reducer.
+list-reduce.
 It reduces over gen until it returns

 the EOF object